I make audio stories, mostly non-fictional, and I am a sociologist; sometimes I combine the two.

 I teach at Goddard College in Plainfield, Vermont.
 I co-organize an audio listening circle called Audio Hearth in western Massachusetts, where I live.
 And I've recently launched a very low power FM pop-up radio station, WMTQ.

 I am grateful to many people for the joys that come from audio-making!
-Thank you family and friends, teachers and mentors, students, collaborators, the Hemera Foundation, studio das weisse haus, Radio Orange, Tonspur, the HearSay International Audio Festival, and the Third Coast International Festival for fanning the flames of this form.
+Thank you family and friends, teachers and mentors, students, collaborators, the Hemera Foundation, studio das weisse haus, Radio Orange, Tonspur and the MuseumsQuartier, the HearSay International Audio Festival, and the Third Coast International Festival for fanning the flames of this form.
 Also grateful to the Buddhist Peace Fellowship, Buddhist sanghas I am part of, and many contemporary Indigenous scholars and others working on the politics and poetics of narrative.

 Thank you Laura Wulf for your photos, including the one at the top of this page.
 Donald Saaf painted the image, "Sound Collector," for this website.